noaillypau/undercover_game_android/README.md

 - [ ] Add IA player (using gensim api for similar words)
 - [ ] Add transalation (eng - fr)
 - [ ] Add setting button on main menu screen with options to change language, IA word (couple generated with gensim), and defaults point won per role
+- [ ] fix issues when for app deploy when code in splitted in different files

  # Debuging